Saptati-Datta/AdapLasso/README.md

 * If time permits,I will also try to make tests.

-* Changes in parts of documentation and adding more examples
+* Changes in parts of documentation and adding more examples.

+* Changes to be made in the last function.